RSRef Real space refinement: atomic structure vs. map

 Radii

-The number of ρcalc estimations is dependent on the cube of the atom_extent radius.
+The number of ρcalc estimations is dependent on the cube of the --atom_extent radius.
 With the efficiencies of array-based calculations, empirically, performance is approximately NlogN, (N=atom_extent).

-Especially early in a refinement, it may be appropriate to compromise accuracy of statistics (& refinement objective functions) for speed. --relative_use=0.5 with --relative_extent=1.25} gives pretty good results, i.e. using density at grid points within a sphere of every atom that has a radius of 1.25 x resolution.
+Especially early in a refinement, it may be appropriate to compromise accuracy of statistics (& refinement objective functions) for speed. --relative_use <0.5> with --relative_extent <1.25>} gives pretty good results, i.e. using density at grid points within a sphere of every atom that has a radius of 1.25 x high_resolution.

 B-factors